-One of the oldest landmarks in the city is the Abbey of Saint-Victor which is an easy walk from Pharo Palace.
-It’s said that the abbey was founded by a hermit back in the 5th century, but today only the 13th-century church still stands.
+One of the oldest landmarks in the city is the Abbey of Saint-Victor, which is an easy walk from Pharo Palace.
+It’s said that the abbey was founded by a hermit in the fifth century, but today only the 13th-century church stands.
 The remains and relics of various saints were said to have been contained within the church’s crypt at various points.
-Visiting inside you’ll find a dim, stone interior which really gives you a sense of how old the building is.
+Inside, you’ll find a dim, stone interior that gives you a sense of how old the building is.

 Marseille History Museum

-Sticking with the city’s great sense of history we head now to the Marseille History Museum.
-Opened in 1983, the museum is actually built around an open-air park with ruins uncovered during archaeological excavations in the 60s.
-Among its discoveries you can see sections of ramparts and a necropolis, while indoors you’ll find artifacts from as far back as the Ancient Greek and Roman settlements.
+Sticking with the city’s great sense of history, we head now to the Marseille History Museum.
+Opened in 1983, the museum is built around an open-air park with ruins uncovered during archaeological excavations in the ’60s that include sections of ramparts and a necropolis.
+Indoors, you’ll find artifacts from as far back as the Ancient Greek and Roman settlements.